homearanya/alistair-psychologist/src/pages/services/mindfulness-training.md

   image: /img/mindfulness-training.jpg
 testimonialsArea:
   testimonials:
+    - author: "Course participant with clinical depression"
+      quote: >-
+        My only regret would be that I didn’t find this kind of help years ago.
     - author: "Course participant with panic disorder"
       quote: >-
         I have been on medication for many years for anxiety attacks… This is the first life skill I have found to help me cope without medication.